Qabel/qabel.github.io/Qabel-Client-Drop.md

 A message is packed into JSON format containing the following fields:

 **Key 'time_stamp'**

-This key describes the date of generation of a message.
+Date of message generation.
-* type = UNIX_TIMESTAMP
+* type = INT

 **Key 'sender'**

-The sender contains an ID of the sender of the message.
+The ID of the sender.
 * type = INT

 **Key 'module'**
-The name of the module which handle this message.
+The name of the module that handles this message.
 * type = STR

 **Key 'version'**
-This key describe the version of the drop protocol Qabel use.
-It shall avoid incompatibilities.
+This key describes the version of the drop protocol.
 * type = INT

 **Key 'data'**